glyphx/WTC-MINER-PRO/README.md

 Another way to exit without logging or closing any of the miners is simply right clicking the .exe/script in the taskbar and selecting quit. \

---->wtc.au3 \
+At the top of wtc.au3 you will find these options --> \
-------------------------------------CORE USER OPTIONS ----------------------------------------------------------------------------------
+------------------------------------CORE USER OPTIONS ----------------------------------------------------------------------------------  \
-Global $etherbase = ' --etherbase "0xf3faf814cd115ebba078085a3331774b762cf5ee"'
+' Global $etherbase = ' --etherbase "0xf3faf814cd115ebba078085a3331774b762cf5ee"' '
-*Directly above is where to set your public wallet address.*
-*If you have ANY FILE inside of C:\Walton-GPU-64x\node1\keystores\ this etherbase setting won't be used.*
-*Instead it would use the address of the .json keystore file.*
-Global Const $NUM_GPUS = 1                      ;set the number of gpu's Global Const $NUM_CPUS = 0                      ;set the number of cpu's -- currently can only be 0 or 1
-Global Const $LOOP_SIZE_IN_MIN = 120            ;change the time of the main loop here.
-Global Const $KILL_PROCS = 1 ;if set to 1 will kill processes and start anew every loop, otherwise logs have duplication.
-;Set $KILL_PROCS to 0 if you have a hard time getting peers as it will reset the miners every $LOOP_SIZE_IN_MIN Global Const $SHOW_WINDOW = @SW_SHOW  ;change $SHOW_WINDOW to @SW_HIDE to change to hidden windows, or @SW_MINIMIZE to start minimized.
+' *Directly above is where to set your public wallet address.* ' ' *If you have ANY FILE inside of C:\Walton-GPU-64x\node1\keystores\ this etherbase setting won't be used.* ' ' *Instead it would use the address of the .json keystore file.* ' ' Global Const $NUM_GPUS = 1                      ;set the number of gpu's ' ' Global Const $NUM_CPUS = 0                      ;set the number of cpu's -- currently can only be 0 or 1 ' ' Global Const $LOOP_SIZE_IN_MIN = 120            ;change the time of the main loop here. ' ' Global Const $KILL_PROCS = 1 ;if set to 1 will kill processes and start anew every loop, otherwise logs have duplication. ' ' ;Set $KILL_PROCS to 0 if you have a hard time getting peers as it will reset the miners every $LOOP_SIZE_IN_MIN ' ' Global Const $SHOW_WINDOW = @SW_SHOW  ;change $SHOW_WINDOW to @SW_HIDE to change to hidden windows, or @SW_MINIMIZE to start minimized. '
-Global Const $MINER_THREADS = ' --minerthreads=8' ;only affects CPU mining, the more your crush your cpu, more likely gpus get unstable.
+' Global Const $MINER_THREADS = ' --minerthreads=8' ;only affects CPU mining, the more your crush your cpu, more likely gpus get unstable. '

 ----------------------------------------------------------------------------------------------------------------------------------------